eficode-academy/terraform-fundamentals/02-Create-and-Manage-Resources-with-Terraform.md

 # 02-Create and Manage Resources with Terraform

 ## Learning Goals

 - Deploy an Azure storage account using Terraform to host a static website.
 - Understand the process of configuring Terraform resource blocks, providers block, data sources, outputs, and variables.
 - Learn to manage Azure resources effectively with Terraform.

 ## Introduction

 This exercise will guide you through the process of using Terraform to deploy a static website to Azure.

 You will learn how to write, plan, and apply Terraform configurations to create an Azure storage account, enable the static website feature, and upload content.

 **Note:**
 The `web` directory contains all static files for your website.

-### Step-by-Step Instructions:
+### Step-by-Step Instructions

 ### 1. Prepare Your Terraform Configuration